k-stz/wordpress-on-docker/README.md

 This isolation buys us abstraction of the environment in which a process runs, such that we can run processes in containers and then move those containers to different computers and OSes and they still run the same.
 In principle at least, there are some quirks, like the kernel having to support all the features needed by the container fundamentally, but overall that's the idea.

 ## Docker Image
 An image is the basis from which a Container can be made.
-An Debian base image is a an object accessible by the docker-cli from which debian-based containers can be build.
+A Debian base image is a an object accessible by the docker-cli from which debian-based containers can be build.

 To find the image you want use `docker search` or go to dockerhub.com.
 Dockerhub is the place where the `docker`-cli fetches images by default - the so called "registry".

 ## Docker debian buster image
 Debian is a distribution and buster is the codename of Version 10 of Debian (Debian 11 is called bullseye).
-To the the latest stable version we use:
+To get the latest stable version of debian buster we use:

 `debian pull debian:buster`
 Here debian is the baseimage and `:buster` is the tag.